 Connect With Us

-Getting the right shoe size is an important part of proper foot health.
-Seek the assistance of Josef Elouze, DPM from Elite Podiatry.
-Our doctor will provide the care you need to keep you pain-free and on your feet.
+If you are a runner, wearing the right running shoe is essential.
+For more information, contact Josef Elouze, DPM from Elite Podiatry.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our office located in (Holiday City) Toms River, NJ .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.